emile-bernard/Do-Good-Software-Companies/README.md

 ## Reduction Of Accidents At Work

 ## Preservation Of The Autonomy In The Aging Population

-## Contribution And Protection Of Diversity In Technology: Diversity Of Opinion, Gender, Language …

 ## Feeding The Poor
 **Rescuing Leftover Cuisine**: Helping the hungry by rescuing and donating leftover food to homeless shelters.